-Answer: Most donors, whether donating food or money, like to know their donation is making a difference.
-The monthly reports help us tell the story of how their donation helped.
-The monthly reports help OFS track how many people are hungry in our service area and helps us seek donations that then get distributed to community food partners.
+Answer: Most donors, whether donating food or money, like to know their donations are making a difference.
+The monthly reports help us tell the story of how their donations helped.
+The monthly reports help OFS track how many people are hungry in our service area and help us seek donations that then get distributed to Partner Agencies.

-Ouestion: Why do I need to supply ethnicity information?
+Question: Why do I need to supply ethnicity information?

-Answer: It is Operation Food Search policy that distribution of our product through agencies be done without regard to race or ethnicity.
+Answer: It is OFS policy that distribution of our product through agencies be done without regard to race or ethnicity.
 Recording this information confirms this practice to us and our donors.
 The information assists OFS in providing culturally appropriate materials and in planning for our community's future needs.